mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 *(that's 307 commits to one repo in less than a month)*

-CarteBlanche was a great idea and I'm incredibly proud how far we got the project in such a short amount of time, but it needs another month or two of development before it could be considered "production ready".
-There's just so many edge cases and configuration options it's hard to cover all of them.
+CarteBlanche was a great idea and I'm incredibly proud how far we got the project in such a short amount of time, but it needs another month or two of development before it can be considered "production ready".
+There are just so many edge cases and configuration options that it's hard to cover all of them.

 Now, it's been at lot more time than "a month or two" since ReactEurope, but from all of that stress and exhaustion back then I cannot stand looking at that codebase anymore, which is why I stopped working on it.
-I hope we pick it up again sometime in the future, as the idea was so cool, but as of right now we're both too busy with other things.
+I hope we pick it up again sometime in the future, as the idea is amazing, but as of right now we're both too busy with other things.

 > Nik remarked after this whole ordeal: "If I ever found a startup again, I'll do it with you."
 I don't think either of us have ever been as productive as in those few weeks.

 ## `create-react-app`

-[Dan](https://twitter.com/dan_abramov) contacted me one day asking me if I had time to look at a new project [Christopher](https://twitter.com/vjeux) and he had been cooking up.
-He invited me to a private repo and showed me, what was back then an early prototype of, `create-react-app`.
+[Dan](https://twitter.com/dan_abramov) contacted me one day asking if I had time to look at a new project [Christopher](https://twitter.com/vjeux) and he had been cooking up.
+He invited me to a private repo which had an early prototype of `create-react-app`.

 The idea was immediately appealing.
 As the maintainer of a boilerplate, upgrading existing apps to a new version is basically impossible, and `create-react-app` solved that elegantly by hiding everything except runtime code, i.e. the actual app.
 It was already clear that this project would really help beginners get their feet wet with React, and that was very exciting.

 A funny side story, what is now `npm run eject` used to be called `npm run graduate` in the first iteration.
 I really didn't like the name, as it sounded like something you had to do – which _this operation_ totally isn't.
 You can build a perfect app without ever doing _that_.

 We needed a word to capture this, and thankfully we checked out [Ean Platter](https://twitter.com/eanplatter)s [`enclave`](https://github.com/eanplatter/enclave).
-It had similar ideas and also an operation like that, except he had found the perfect word for it: "eject".
+It had similar ideas and an operation like that, and he had found the perfect word for it: "eject".

 I helped out on `create-react-app` shortly, had a few suggestions here and there but have since stopped due to being busy with my own projects.
-Dan has been doing an amazing job with it, and I can't wait to see where it goes next year!
+Dan has been doing an amazing job with it, and I can't wait to see where it will go next year!

 ## `styled-components` 💅

-As the year progressed and I kept working on projects this question and discussion of styling React components came up over and over again.
+As the year progressed and I kept working on projects, this question and discussion of styling React components came up over and over again.
 I was (and still am) a huge fan of CSS Modules for my applications, but for ElementalUI (a component library we build and use at Thinkmill) it just wasn't the right tool for the job.

 The release of `create-react-app` certainly cemented this.
-Due to CSS Modules being a webpack-specific thing (or PostCSS), Dan decided not to integrate them to keep the bundler choice an implementation detail of `create-react-app`. (that's also why you cannot add custom configuration without ejecting)
+Due to CSS Modules being a webpack (or PostCSS) specific thing, Dan decided not to integrate them to keep the bundler choice an implementation detail of `create-react-app`. (that's also why you cannot add custom configuration without ejecting)

 I had been chatting with a bunch of people about this problem and tried a lot of different libraries.
 I met [Glen](https://twitter.com/glenmaddern) down in Sydney, and over a beer we started chatting about this whole CSS thing.
 He told me he had been working on something new, and showed me an early version of what would become `styled-components`.

-I thought it was the stupidest idea I had ever seen.
+I thought it was the most stupid idea I had ever seen.
 Who would put actual CSS in their JavaScript and [what are those weird backticks](http://mxstbr.blog/2016/11/styled-components-magic-explained/)?!

-I still listened to his explanation of what he was doing and then tried it because why not.
-I built like three components and went "holy cow, this is rad".
-The API wasn't very good and had a huge surface area, but the core ideas were there and already it was amazing to work with.
+Still, I listened to his explanation of what he was doing and then tried it because why not.
+I built a few components and went "holy cow, this is rad".
+The API wasn't very good and had a huge surface area, but the core ideas were there and already, it was amazing to work with.
 There and then we decided to make this a thing, and over a few weeks with many discussions fleshed out the API and DX.

 ### One more thing

 I had submitted a CFP to ReactNL a few months prior to talk about my experiences with all the different styling libraries.
-The original plan was to showcase how some of the most popular libraries are okay certain downsides to enable other upsides, i.e. how tradeoffs affect their design and which ones you should choose based on the problems you have to solve.
+The original plan was to showcase how some of the most popular libraries are okay with certain downsides to enable other upsides, i.e. how tradeoffs affect their design and which ones you should choose based on the problems you have to solve.

-As it turns out, the timing could not have been any better.
-As ReactNL got closer, `styled-components` got more and more finished, so we decided to release there on stage.
-Due to some organizational matters the organizers moved me to be the opening keynote – the perfect opportunity to launch a new project!
+It turns out, the timing could not have been any better.
+As ReactNL got closer, `styled-components` got more and more finished, so we decided to release it on stage.
+The organizers moved me to be the opening keynote – the perfect opportunity to launch a new project!

 To top it off, Glen had the idea to do a Steve Jobs-style "One more thing..." reveal of the new library – [which I did](https://youtu.be/19gqsBc_Cx0?t=25m48s)!